You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 1. Nasturtium

-This is a great decoy plant you can try.
-It attracts leafhoppers, cabbage worms, aphids, whiteflies, spider mites, flea beetles, and other pests.
+Nasturtium is a great decoy plant you can try.
+It attracts pests such as leafhoppers, cabbage worms, aphids, whiteflies, spider mites, and flea beetles.

-Beans, cucumbers, cabbage, squash, and a lot of other vegetables benefit from nasturtiums planted at the borders of the gardens.
+Beans, cucumbers, cabbage, squash, and many other vegetables benefit from the addition of nasturtiums planted along the garden borders.

 2. Lovage